Aberdeen theatres and concert halls: Aberdeen Arts Centre

 Aberdeen Arts Centre is a theatre on King Street in Aberdeen, Scotland.

 The 350-seater auditorium regularly plays host to music and drama events and is the focus for much of Aberdeen's amateur dramatic activities.

 The theatre is on two levels, with an upper and a lower gallery for audiences.
 There is a small orchestra pit and behind the stage there are dressing and rehearsal rooms for the shows and other projects such as local drama groups.

 The Lemon Tree

 The Lemon Tree is a studio theatre that hosts touring companies and occasionally generates in-house productions.
 Operation was transferred from a local trust to Aberdeen Performing Arts in 2008.

 Aberdeen Cinemas Theatre

-The Belmont
+The Belmont Cinema

-Belmont Cinema is in Belmont Street.
-The Belmont is now an arts cinema which shows films that generally would not be shown in a chain cinema.
-It is part of the Picturehouse Cinemas network of arthouse cinemas.
+The Belmont Cinema is on Belmont Street.
+It is an arthouse cinema which has been closed since October 2022 following the admininistration of its former owner, the Centre for the Moving Image.
+It is planned to reopen under new management though a date has not yet been announced.